logzio/logz-docs/_source/logzio_collections/_metrics-sources/jmx.md

 2. Configure and run jmx2logzio

-    You'll find the jmx2logzio jar file in the jmx2logzio/target/ folder.
+    You'll find a jar file named jmx2logzio.jar in the folder.

     Run your Java app,
     adding `-javaagent:path/to/jmx2logzio/jar/file.jar` and configuration arguments to the command.